About HTTP header

 There is no need to worry that users will not be notified

-of site updates even if max-age
+of site updates even if max-age is set to a

 longer value.
 The browser judges whether the response body it